Skip to Main Content

 Laptop Lending on Campus

 During the COVID-19 pandemic, campus created the Student Technology Equity Program (STEP) for the long-term lending of laptops and other equipment to students.
-The program is still active for the 2022-2023 academic year.
+The program is still active for the 2023-2024 academic year.
 The STEP program generally makes lending decisions based on proof of financial need.
-Details and the application form can be found at this link - Student Computing has no access to or knowledge of STEP program policies and procedures.
+Details and the application form can be found at this link.
+Please note that our lab staff have no access to or knowledge of STEP program policies and procedures.

 Other laptop/device lending programs and information on campus can also be found at this link.
 The main campus library system does offer a number of loaner laptops for students to check out - we recommend visiting Moffitt to obtain one.
 The law library and law school do not offer any loaner laptops to our students.